Theodore W. Allen: Early life and education

+Career

-Labor career
+Labor

 Allen became an early activist and organizer in the labor movement.
 At age 17, he joined the American Federation of Musicians Local 362 and the Communist Party, and soon was elected as a delegate to the Huntington Central Labor Union, AFL.
 He subsequently worked as a coal miner in West Virginia as a member of the United Mine Workers, serving as an organizer and president of one Local and later member of another.
 He also co-developed a trade union organizing program for the Marion County, West Virginia Industrial Union Council, CIO.

 In the 1940s Allen moved to New York City, a center for labor activism and intellectual work.
 He did industrial economic research at the Labor Research Association, based in the city.
 He taught economics at the Jefferson School of Social Science, founded in New York by the Communist Party in 1944.
 Allen taught there into the 1950s, when the school closed, due to declining membership in the party and pressure from scrutiny by the House Un-American Activities Committee (HUAC) of the United States House of Representatives, which was conducting hearings during the McCarthy era.

 Allen also taught math at the Crown Heights Yeshiva in Brooklyn, where he lived, and the Grace Church School in New York.
 During his more than six decades in New York, Allen had a variety of jobs, from factory worker to retail clerk, mechanical design draftsman, postal mail handler (and member of the Local of the National Postal Mail Handlers Union), and librarian at the Brooklyn Public Library.

 Beginning in 1965, he was published as an independent scholar.
 He conducted decades of research to develop his ideas about the labor, class and racial history of the United States.